MicrosoftDocs/azure-dev-docs/articles/github/github-key-vault.md

 ## Add a role assignment

-You need to grant access to the Azure service principal so that you can access your key vault for `get` and `list` operations.
+Grant access to the Azure service principal so that you can access your key vault for `get` and `list` operations.
 If you don't do this, then you will not be able to use the service principal.

 Replace `keyVaultName` with the name of your key vault and `clientIdGUID` with the value of your `clientId`.